Klustre/extender/README.md

 - Rebundles on file changes
 - Minifies the release version
 - Converts to binary with [extendscript-debugger](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug)
-- Wraps bundle in an IIFE (Immediately Invoked Function Expression)
+- Wraps bundle in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to avoid global variables
 - Exposes environment variables to Javascript files
 - Ponyfills JSON (no need to include it)
+- Copies static files from `/static` (with [esbuild-copy-static-files](https://github.com/nickjj/esbuild-copy-static-files))

 ## Try the example
 1. Copy `.env.example` and remove the `.example` extension